VimDrones/Vimdrones-Docs/docs/setup.md

 ## Remote Control

-![Remote Control](/static/transmitter-controls.jpg "Remote Control")

-Remote Control is the backup control system（another two are: 915/868HMZ radio & 2.4G WIFI).
+Remote Control(RC) is the backup control system（another two are: 915HMz/868HMZ/2.4GHz radio & 2.4G WIFI).
 By default, we will not use the remote control in the drone light show.
 In some emergency situations, we could use the remote control to control the drone to Land/RTL during the show.
 Please select the drone you want to manual control by RC controller in the GCS software, then click **Rescue** button.
+Also, remote control could test the drone after the repaired.

+**Note**: Generally, we control one drone at a time by RC.

-**Rescue**：Enable drone's RC control to manual control by RC controller.
+**Rescue**: Enable drone's RC control to manual control by RC controller.
 During the flight, the RC control channel is closed.
 When we click the **Rescue** button, the channel is opened.

+**How to manually control a Drone**
+Please set up the drone light show equipment at first, we could check the statues on Vimdrones GCS.

+**Take Off**

+1. Align the heading of the drone with your heading
+2. Power the drone
+3. Power the remote control and check the switch
+Flight Mode - **0: Stabilize** （we could check the MODE in GCS）
+FLAP - RTL Mode - **set down** - 2
+Disarm - **1 Keep Up**  - The throttle is locked
+RATE - Hi - Set Up before enabling the motors
+4. Wait for the drone to enter the positioning state - RTK Fix / Float
+5. Push the throttle stick to the low position to the right - **2 To Bottom Right**.
+6. Arm - **3 Keep Down**
+7. The propellers start to turn
+8. Slowly raise the throttle to make the drone take off - **4 Raise Throttle**
+9. We could change other Flight Mode for flight

+**Landing**

+* RTL Mode
+Set up the RTL Mode stick.
+The drone will return home automatically. (we could check the MODE in GCS)
+Disarm - **1 Keep Up**
+* Manually control Landing
+Change Flight Mode - 1: Altitude hold
+Push the throttle stick to the low position
+Disarm - **1 Keep Up**
+Push the throttle stick to Bottom Left

+We can choose one of the ways to land, generally for RTL.

+![Remote Control](/static/transmitter-controls.jpg "Remote Control")

 **More details:**